jipark92/JS-ToDo-List-Project/README.md

 Instruction:

-    - type in your to-do name. press enter or "add task" button to add todo the task list.
+    1. Type in your to-do name in the input bar.

+    2. Press enter or "ADD TASK" button to add todo the task list.

     - "EDIT" button allows you to re-name the task.